 The agency has considered the impact of this regulatory action under E.O.
 12866 and E.O.
 13563 and the Department of Transportation's (DOT's) regulatory policies and procedures.
 This rulemaking action was not reviewed by the Office of Management and Budget under E.O.
 12866.
 This rulemaking is also not significant under DOT's regulatory policies and procedures (44 FR 11034, February 26, 1979).

 This response to a petition for reconsideration mostly denies the petition.
-The few changes that are being made are minor, mostly to clarify a labeling requirement and to provide flexibility to CRS manufacturers regarding the wording of the label.
+The few changes that are being made are minor, mostly to clarify a labeling requirement and to provide Start Printed Page 10410flexibility to CRS manufacturers regarding the wording of the label.
 We estimate that today's final rule has no effect on the estimated costs and benefits and other economic impacts of the February 27, 2012 final rule.

 Regulatory Flexibility Act